paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-01-31-designing_systems_part_2.markdown

 ### Shearing layers
 ![](/images/2017/01/shearing_layers.svg){: .u-align-right} In <cite>[How Buildings Learn][19]</cite>, Stewart Brand expands upon Frank Duffy's idea that different timescales can be seen to effect a building.
 Called shearing layers, he describes these as follows:

-* **Site:** the geographical setting and legally defined location, whose boundaries and context will outlast generations of ephemeral buildings.
+* **Site**: the geographical setting and legally defined location, whose boundaries and context will outlast generations of ephemeral buildings.
-* **Structure:** the foundation and load-bearing elements.
+* **Structure**: the foundation and load-bearing elements.
 Perilous and expensive to change, they remain in place for decades, if not centuries.
-* **Skin:** the exterior surfaces that change every twenty years or so, either to keep up with fashion, technology or because they are in need of repair.
+* **Skin**: the exterior surfaces that change every twenty years or so, either to keep up with fashion, technology or because they are in need of repair.
-* **Services:** the wiring, plumbing, fire sprinkler systems and moving parts like elevators and escalators.
+* **Services**: the wiring, plumbing, fire sprinkler systems and moving parts like elevators and escalators.
-* **Space Plan:** the interior layout, composed of walls, ceilings, floors and doors that will be adapted to meet the needs of the current tenant.
+* **Space Plan**: the interior layout, composed of walls, ceilings, floors and doors that will be adapted to meet the needs of the current tenant.
-* **Stuff:** Chairs, desks, phones, pictures; appliances, lamps, hairbrushes, basically all the things that frequently get moved around.
+* **Stuff**: Chairs, desks, phones, pictures; appliances, lamps, hairbrushes, basically all the things that frequently get moved around.

 Duffy summarised this view: